Keyword Planning Basics

 That seems clear enough as you need to know what people are going to type into the search engine when they are looking for whatever you are offering on your website.

-That seems simple enough and is exactly what everyone else is (or should be) doing!
+That's simple enough and is exactly what everyone is (or should be) doing!

-Because 75% of people never scroll pass page 1 of Google if the search for football boots lists up your website on page 7, it is unlikely that it will be seen.
+Because 75% of people never scroll pass page 1 of Google if the search for football boots lists your website on page 7, well how often do you look at results on page 7?

 It's not just about getting visitors to your Website, it's getting the right kind of visitors, the ones who want to buy your stuff.